 I had invested a great deal of time watching Peter Pettigrew over the course of several years, so I will have to admit to having been somewhat miffed by his ignominious exit.
 Not really much more than that, though.
 By the time Peter Pettigrew made that final exit the whole series had become such a train wreck that I couldn’t really get particularly het up solely on his account.

-Still, several years of Petigrew-watching had resulted in the generation of a couple of theories which ended up being unequivocally hosed.
+Still, several years of Pettigrew-watching had resulted in the generation of a couple of theories which ended up being unequivocally hosed.
 Most of my observations on his character still remained fairly sound.
 But the theories were hosed entirely.
 So they have taken up residence here in the 7th Son elephants’ graveyard of dead theories.

 • • • •

-On one hand; although in the wake of HBP this one was already looking like a rather unlikely possibility, it was still arguable that by the time we caught up to him, Peter may have gained a slight artificial advantage.
+Theory #1; although in the wake of HBP this one was already looking like a rather unlikely possibility, it was still arguable that by the time we caught up to him, Peter may have gained a slight artificial advantage.

 There had earlier been sufficient canon evidence to strongly suggest, if not to absolutely confirm that, having led the Dark Lord to the slaughter, Wormtail was also at the house in Godric’s Hollow the night of Voldemort’s defeat.